About the Artist

 John Rivoli presenting ROCKY art to Sylvester Stallone, March 2012

-John Rivoli is often referred to as one of Hollywood’s longest kept secrets; for the past 20 years at his New York design agency, Rivoli Design Group, John has remained behind the scenes while creating fine art exhibitions and digital art programs for the entertainment industry’s biggest blockbusters.
-A prolific artist for two decades, John’s massive body of work spans from films, TV shows, animated series and comic book characters, including Harry Potter, Wonder Woman, Batman, Spongebob and Scooby Doo, just to name a few.
-While his name is not publicly well known, his art can be seen all over the world on consumer products merchandise of every imaginable kind such as cereal boxes, toys, apparel, games, cosmetics packaging, outdoor advertising, and even in theme parks such as Warner Bros theme park in Abu Dhabi.
+John Rivoli is one of Hollywood’s longest kept secrets; for the past 20 years at his New York design agency, Rivoli Design Group, John has remained behind the scenes, creating art for the entertainment industry’s biggest blockbusters.
+John’s massive body of work spans from films, TV, and animated series, including Harry Potter, Wonder Woman, Batman, Spongebob and Scooby Doo, to name a few.
+While his name is not publicly well known, John’s art can be seen on merchandise sold all over the world.

 John Rivoli at age 11 collaborating with ROCKY in his imagination